-If you are approached by another student from the class who wants to copy your HW, keep in the mind that the class is curved.
-By sharing your work with your friend, you raise the curve which determines your grade.
+If you are approached by another student from the class who wants to copy your HW notes, think twice before generously sharing.
+You will feel very bad if your crafty buddy outscores you on an exam by exploiting your and everybody else's collective wisdom without doing work of his/her own.
 Discussion sections: I strongly encourage you to organize a weekly session to work with your fellow students on problems in class and on the homework.
 This will help you keep up with your work and get ideas and feedback from others who are grappling with the same exercises as you.
 You will find that the sense of companionship motivates and encourages you to work.

 Exams: There will be two in-class exams as well as a final exam.
-The in-class exams will be on Oct 13 and Nov 10.
+The in-class exams will be on Oct 7 and Nov 2.
 If you skip an exam, you will normally not be able to make it up, unless you have a compelling (e.g. medical) and documented excuse.
 Forgetting that there is an exam or being unprepared for it are not considered compelling excuses.